Creating a single-page navigation web application

 4. Repeat step 2 and 3 for Height and set the value to Window.height.

-The final step is to create the navigation for the web page.
-To do this, use the buttons that you created earlier.
+For the final step of the tutorial, you will create the navigation for the web page using the buttons that you created earlier.

 First, create an animation to use when scrolling between the different pages: